 According to Airbus forecasts, the first units equipped with these innovations could enter service starting in 2030.
 Additionally, the manufacturer confirmed it is in ongoing talks with several airlines in the pre-sale stage to integrate them into the programme.

-Air India’s Participation is A Transformative Shift
+Air India’s Participation is a Transformative Shift

 One of the most significant developments surrounding the First-Class Experience is Air India’s (AI) decision to anchor its forthcoming premium product on Airbus’ concept.